rust-lang/rust/src/doc/guide.md

                       ^
 ```

-Rust warns us that we never use the variable binding, but since we never use it,
+Rust warns us that we never use the variable, but since we never use it, no
-no harm, no foul.
-Things change if we try to actually use this `x`, however.
-Let's
+harm, no foul.
+Things change if we try to actually use `x`, however.
+Let's do
-do that.
-Change your program to look like this:
+that.
+Change our program to look like this:

 ```{rust,ignore}
 fn main() {